sdiehl/kaleidoscope/tutorial.md

 techniques that we will describe for #1, or you can insert Phi nodes directly, if convenient.
 In this case, it is really really easy to generate the Phi node, so we choose to do it directly.

-Okay, enough of the motivation and overview, lets generate code!
+Okay, enough of the motivation and overview, let's generate code!

 In order to generate code for this, we implement the Codegen method for ``If`` node: